JustinDPerkins/Aspera-TM/content/00_Introduction/_index.md

 In this workshop, you will migrate data to AWS securely, using:
 - AWS S3 to provide durable storage as well as some features like server-side encryption, versioning, IAM techniques.
-- IBM® Aspera® to provide high-speed data transfers to migrate large amounts of data to S3.
+- IBM Aspera on Cloud™ to provide high-speed data transfers to migrate large amounts of data to S3.
 - Trend Micro Cloud One™ File Storage Security to validate object for malware and maintain data sovereignty.